Get started with Cathie, today.

 “Psychotherapy, by definition, [is] a revolutionary endeavor, a revolution in self-awareness.
 It was such a revolutionary project that it had to invent its own language. . . .
 [If psychotherapy] were starting now instead of a century ago, in the context of Screenworld [our present-day world of virtual technology], it would still be nothing less than revolutionary, because of its quiet, its intimacy, its demand for face-to-face frankness, its worldview, and its purpose—not information, but meaning; not entertainment, but understanding; not passivity, but engagement” (p.
 33).
 Michael Ventura.
 "Screenworld" (2009, January/February).
 Psychotherapy Networker, 33(1), 28-33, 64.

-Nancy McWilliams, Roy Clymer and Richard Handler
+Nancy McWilliams, Roy Clymer, Richard Handler, and Others

 Nancy McWilliams is a psychoanalyst who believes “psychotherapy is a healing relationship in which you might use several different kinds of techniques . . . [and where] the healing relationship is the definitional part of it. . . .
 [It’s point is to increase] the meaningfulness of life or the satisfactions of life.”
 This is on p.
 3 of An Interview with Nancy McWilliams, PhD, by Louis Roussel (2010), which can be found at http://www.psychotherapy.net/interview/psychoanalytic